Originally posted on: https://agencyintelligence.co/wpx-hosting-steadfast-networks-outage

 On the morning of August 2, 2021, Steadfast Networks' datacenter in Chicago, the Lakeside Technology Center, went down for 4 hours (for some, up to 5 hours).
 Several prominent web hosts were affected ... especially WPX Hosting.

-One year ago, when the once-heralded SiteGround made huge cuts to their scope (and quality) of support, and raised prices when nobody asked for it, we found Terry Kyle’s WPX Hosting the most sensible alternative.
+In 2020, the once-heralded SiteGround made huge cuts to scope (and quality) of support, and raised prices when nobody asked for it.
+We found Terry Kyle’s WPX Hosting the most sensible alternative.

-From partners’ recommendations, to the consensus in closed-group SEO masterminds, to independent tests from authorities in the SEO community, all roads led to WPX as the fastest & most reliable managed WordPress hosting, with the best support, for the best price.
+From partners’ recommendations, to the consensus in closed-group SEO masterminds, to independent tests from SEO community authorities, all roads led to WPX as the fastest & most reliable managed WordPress hosting, with the best support, for the best price.

-Right away, we made the switch—and until this catastrophic outage, we were more than happy campers.
+Right away, we made the switch—and other than this catastrophic outage, we've been more than happy campers.

 WPX Customer Support